Privacy policy

 In detail:

-If we process personal data for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.
+Where personal data are processed by us for direct marketing purposes, you have the right to object at any time to processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.

-If you wish to exercise your right to object or withdraw your consent, simplysend an emailto info@homestorys.com.
-However, you can also contact our data protection officer, Mr. Theodor von Keudell, directly at the following email address: tvk@homestorys.com
+If you wish to exercise your right of objection or revocation, simply send an e-mail to info@homestorys.comfrom.
+You can also contact our data protection officer, Mr. Theodor von Keudell, directly at the following e-mail address: tvk@homestorys.com

 3.7 Automated decisions including profiling